-• Publishing Network.
-We believe our Publishing Network is a significant source of local information online and a source of calls within the Marchex Pay-For-Call Exchange.
-It includes more than 200,000 of our owned and operated websites focused on helping users make informed decisions about where to get local products and services.
-It features listings from more than 10 million small businesses in the U.S. and millions of expert and usergenerated reviews on small businesses.
-The more than 200,000 websites in our network include more than 75,000 U.S. ZIP code sites, including 98102.com and 90210.com, covering ZIP code areas nationwide, as well as tens of thousands of other locally-focused sites such as Yellow.com, OpenList.com and geo-targeted sites.
-Traffic to our Publisher Network is primarily monetized with pay-for-call and pay-per-click listings that are relevant to the websites, as well as other forms of advertising, including banner advertising and sponsorships.
+• Proprietary Web Site Traffic.
+We believe our Proprietary Web Site Traffic is a source of local information online and is a source of calls within the Marchex Digital Call Marketplace.
+It includes more than 200,000 of our owned and operated web sites focused on helping users make informed decisions about where to get local products and services.
+It features listings from more than 10 million small business listings in the U.S. and millions of expert and user-generated reviews on small businesses.
+The more than 200,000 web sites in our network include more than 75,000 U.S. ZIP code sites, including 98102.com and 90210.com, covering ZIP code areas nationwide, as well as tens of thousands of other locally-focused sites such as Yellow.com, OpenList.com and geo-targeted sites.
+Traffic to our proprietary web sites is primarily monetized with pay-for-call and pay-per-click listings that are relevant to the web sites, as well as other forms of advertising, including banner advertising.